Updated April 2, 2019

-Atrium medical corporation produces the C-Qur product line of hernia mesh patches.
-These products hit the market back in 2006 and were approved under the controversial 510(k) approval process, which allows medical device manufacturers to bypass the normal FDA approval process which entails stringent clinical testing and for safety and efficacy.
+The C-Qur products entered the market back in 2006 and were approved in the United States under the 510(k) fast-track FDA approval process.
+This 510(k) process allows medical device manufacturers to bypass the normal and longer FDA medical device approval process, which requires stringent clinical testing for patient safety and efficacy.

 The Atrium C-Qur product line includes the following products: